BerkeleyAutomation/yumiplanning/README.md

 # yumiplanning
-This is a library for trajectory planning for the YuMi robot To install, clone and call `pip3 install yumiplanning` on this directory.
+This is a library for trajectory planning for the YuMi robot

+To install, clone and call `pip3 install -e yumiplanning` on this directory.